darqos/darqos/doc/roadmap.md

 * Boot device.
 * See login window.
   * No need to deal with initial account creation, etc, yet.
-    * But, could do this via firstboot script?
+    * But, could do this via a firstboot script?
 * Log in with password.
   * No need for user -- there's only one
-  * Should allow shutdown / reboot
+  * Should allow shutdown / reboot from login screen
 * Get initial UI
+  * Blank screen(s)
+  * System hotkeys:
+    * Factory (S-n)
-  * Search bar/object selector, object factory, etc
+    * Search (S-space)
+    * Events (S-e)
+    * How does we lock / shutdown from here?
+    * Do these _replace_ each other on screen?  eg. S-n S-space will pop the factory, then hide factory and pop search?
 * Create a new text document
 * Close the text viewer
 * Find document with search bar, and view it again
 * Logout
+  * How?

 ### Second Edition

 Support web browsing, and begin work on metadata/indexer support to make that experience better than on existing platforms.